Arrowhead Stadium: Stadium music

 From 1963 to 2008, the TD Pack Band was a mainstay at every Chiefs home game.
 The band was founded by trumpeter Tony DiPardo.
 The band was previously known as The Zing Band while the Chiefs played at Municipal Stadium.
 DiPardo, nicknamed "Mr. Music", was born in St. Louis, Missouri on August 15, 1912.
-DiPardo has written songs about the team such as "The Chiefs are on the Warpath" and "The Hank Stram Polka".
+DiPardo wrote songs about the team such as "The Chiefs are on the Warpath" and "The Hank Stram Polka".
 DiPardo received a Super Bowl ring for the Chiefs' victory in Super Bowl IV.
+DiPardo died in 2011.
+On September 8, 2018, Taylor Swift hosted a show from her Reputation Stadium Tour, followed two nights of her signature Eras Tour at the stadium on July 7–8, 2023.

+On October 1, 2023, Beyoncé performed at the stadium and concluded her spectacular Renaissance World Tour.
+At the end of the show, she premiered the teaser for Renaissance: A Film by Beyoncé.